lsst-sqre/rsp_broadcast/broadcasts/106_idfprod_info.md

 category: info
 ---

-Monitor https://community.lsst.org/c/news/data-services/64 for further useful announcements.
+Monitor the [Data Services News forum](https://community.lsst.org/t/rubin-observatory-data-preview-1/10405/2) for further useful announcements.

 If you are only applying for an account today: the account approval is manual as it requires verification of data rights.
 It often takes several days to process.